-Reset The Verizon Fios Router To Factory Defaults
+Reset the Verizon Fios Router to Factory Defaults

 After this, disconnect the router from the power source for a few minutes and connect it back again.
 This will allow the router to sync to the coaxial network.

 After you set up your router again, try to pair your router and the WPS-enabled device again.
-Hopefully, they will connect now, but in case it fails, we recommend getting in touch with the support.
+Hopefully, they will connect now, but in case it fails, we recommend getting in touch with technical support.

-How To Connect A WPS Enabled Device Using WPS?
+How to Connect a WPS-Enabled Device Using WPS?

 If the connection is successful, the button color will turn solid blue, and then white.
-But if it fails, then the Verizon Fios router light will turn red and stay like that for two minutes.
+But if it fails, the Verizon Fios router light will turn red and stay like that for two minutes.